erwinluis/splitable_doc/README.md

 ![Splitable](https://www.splitable.com/assets/logo.png?1327850834)

-## Checkout with split(able)
+## Splitable API

-With `checkout with split(able)`, your customers can split the cost of a total amount with their friends.
+With Splitable API, your customers can split the cost of a total amount with their friends.
 It integrates directly with your checkout page.

 Watch a video of how split(able) works with a shopping cart: http://vimeo.com/37293414